-HealthMarkets answers mobile queries with a human touch through the Yext Location Cloud
+HealthMarkets answers mobile queries with a human touch via the Yext Knowledge Engine

 ‘The service element of what Yext offers is a really big deal.
 From day one, the Yext team showed such a willingness to solve my core problems.
 They are forward-thinking and consistently go above and beyond to make sure we optimise our local presence and identify potential opportunities for improvement.
 We rarely have to ask the questions because they continually anticipate what we're looking for.’

-Founded in 1984, HealthMarkets is a technology-enabled health insurance marketplace delivering high-touch, customised health and supplemental insurance solutions to individuals, families, small businesses and seniors.
-"As one of the largest independent insurance agencies in the United States, we represent over 200 insurance companies including Aetna, UnitedHealthcare, Cigna, Humana and Blue Cross Blue Shield," says Mike Stahl, Chief Marketing Officer.
-"Seniors who want to supplement Medicare with private insurance, small businesses with fewer than 50 employees and families and individuals who don’t receive insurance through work or the government— they come to us.
+Founded in 1984, HealthMarkets is a technology-enabled health insurance marketplace delivering high-touch, customized health and supplemental insurance solutions to individuals, families, small businesses, and seniors.
+"As one of the largest independent insurance agencies in the United States, we represent over 200 insurance companies including Aetna, UnitedHealthcare, Cigna, Humana, and Blue Cross Blue Shield," says Mike Stahl, Chief Marketing Officer.
+"Seniors who want to supplement Medicare with private insurance, small businesses with less than 50 employees, and families and individuals who don’t receive insurance through work or the government — they come to us.
 Our service is completely free," he explains.
-"We work with them online at HealthMarkets.com so that they can shop the market for all available plans across the country, get a quote, and even enrol 24/7 thanks to our call centre operations."
-Stahl adds, "We also have over 3,000 local HealthMarkets agents across the US.
-That is where Yext comes in!"
+"We work with them online at HealthMarkets.com so that they can shop the market for all available plans across the country, get a quote, and even enroll 24/7 thanks to our call center operations."
+Stahl adds, "We also have over 3,000 local HealthMarkets agents across the U.S. That is where Yext comes in!"

 The importance of insurance agents has paradoxically become paramount with the rise of mobile.
 A third of the traffic to HealthMarkets.com is mobile.
 "That is no small amount of traffic!" notes Stahl.
 Nonetheless, insurance is not a simple product to transact online in any way.
-"I am not saying people don’t— thousands of people do transact all the time.
+"I am not saying people don’t — thousands of people do transact all the time.
 But we have hundreds of thousands who get quotes.
 We have plenty of people do research online.
-Enrolment gets an order of magnitude more difficult, and it’s then exponentially more difficult on a small screen.
-What this boils down to is the fact that at least part of a consumer’s journey, the research or the quoting or the follow up or what have you, increasingly happens on a phone or tablet."
+Enrollment gets an order of magnitude more difficult, and it’s then exponentially more difficult on a small screen.
+What this boils down to is the fact that at least part of a consumer’s journey, the research or the quoting or the follow-up, or what have you, increasingly happens on a phone or tablet."

 With 3,000 agents nationwide, local is core element of success

-With 89% of search traffic originating from unbranded searches—‘health insurance agent Skokie, Il’ for example—Stahl realised that in order for HealthMarkets to maintain its local competitive edge, insurance agent and branch locations needed to be at the top of organic search results.
-This would require a major investment in cleaning up location data at the corporate level.
+With 89% of search traffic originating from unbranded searches — ‘health insurance agent Skokie, IL’ for example — Stahl realized that in order for HealthMarkets to maintain its local competitive edge, insurance agents and branch locations needed to be at the top of organic search results.
+This would require a major investment in cleaning up digital knowledge at the corporate level.
 "Very simply we felt that we needed to do a better job of promoting all our agents digitally for when people are making those local queries.
 A huge part of that involved improving our rankings in organic search results across local listings and directory sites, to make it as easy as possible for people to find our local agents and branches," explains Stahl.
-Further complicating matters was the fact that agents have greater mobility and higher turnover than physical locations, making it exceptionally difficult for insurance agencies to manage all of the constantly changing location data at the corporate level.
+Further complicating matters was the fact that agents have greater mobility and higher turnover than physical locations, making it exceptionally difficult for insurance agencies to manage all of the constantly changing digital knowledge at the corporate level.
 "At first we discussed doing this the traditional way, submitting data manually to every site.
-As we began researching the various listings and directory sites, that’s when we came across Yext’s comprehensive Location Management Platform and realised it was the solution we needed," Stahl recalls.
+As we began researching the various listings and directory sites, that’s when we came across Yext’s comprehensive Knowledge Engine and realized it was the solution we needed," Stahl recalls.

 Soon after completing a preliminary pilot with Yext’s Listings product for a sample group of 300 agents, HealthMarkets launched a full rollout and now has over 1,434 agents live on the platform.
 Yext’s data cleansing technology helped HealthMarkets correct over 627,000 name, address, phone number (NAP) and website errors.
 "It was fantastic to see how Yext cleared up all the NAP information.
 That made a great foundational baseline off which we could build our digital marketing efforts."
 Since the full rollout, HealthMarkets has seen a 63% lift in search impressions for its local listings.

-Once Stahl and his team were satisfied with the foundation of clean location data they had ensured through the Yext platform, they began to explore the other ways Yext could help them enhance their digital engagement and empower their insurance agents in their own local marketing, particularly on Facebook.
-"Facebook management is valuable to us, and we struggled with it prior to Yext," concedes Stahl.
+Once Stahl and his team were satisfied with the foundation of clean digital knowledge they had built through Yext, they began to explore the other ways Yext could help them enhance their digital engagement and empower their insurance agents in their own local marketing, particularly on Facebook.
+"Facebook management is valuable to us, and we struggled with it before Yext," concedes Stahl.
 "We wanted to empower our agents to have a personalised voice in their social media presence, but our industry’s strict compliance regulations make it very risky for us to give thousands of local agents free reign to say whatever they want without corporate approval."
 Luckily, Yext had a seamless solution for this problem too.
 Yext’s Listings’ integration with Facebook allows for extensive customisation of permission settings and posting access, so HealthMarkets could maintain control of its brand message, while also helping its agents enhance their local marketing.